2026 Snow Spectacular Tour of Japan

 This morning your guide will take you on a morning guided tour of the nearby picturesque canal town of Otaru.
 Once a vibrant trading centre where the indigenous Ainu people, Japanese, Chinese, and Russian traders mingled to exchange goods, Otaru retains many of the grand stone and brick buildings from its late 19th century boom times.
 Many of the warehouses from its trading past have been converted into attractive museums and cafes along its canals.
 Today you wander down Otaru’s iconic central canal with its Victorian-era street lamps.

-Otaru is also famous for the number of sushi restaurants in relatively small city.
-You will have a sushi lunch here before heading back to Sapporo for free evening to enjoy more of the festival feel.
+Otaru is also famous for the number of sushi restaurants in a relatively small city.
+You will have a sushi lunch here before heading back to Sapporo for a free evening to enjoy more of the festival feel.

 Day 8: Shiraoi, Noboribetsu and Lake Toya

 This morning you will leave Sapporo in a private minibus to the town of Shiraoi famous for its wagyu brand Shiraoi Beef.
-It is also a home of Upopoy National Ainu Museum.
-Set in a beautiful natural environment, it is a great place to learn about the culture of Ainu people.
+It is also the home of Upopoy National Ainu Museum.
+Set in a beautiful natural environment, it is a great place to learn about the culture of the Ainu people.

-After the Shiraoi beef lunch at a local family run restaurant, we head to Noboribetsu hot springs which generate some 10,000 tons of hot water a day.
+After the Shiraoi beef lunch at a local family-run restaurant, we head to Noboribetsu hot springs which generate some 10,000 tons of hot water a day.
 Here your guide will take you on the Jigokudani (Hell Valley) Nature Walk, an interesting walk where you can observe intermittently erupting geysers along the path.

 The final destination today is Lake Toya.
-Here you will stay at a brand new lake side resort for a very relaxed two days.
+Here you will stay at a brand new lakeside resort for a very relaxed two days.

 Day 9: Lake Toya and Toyoura

-Today you will visit a nearby fishing village of Toyoura, a premium scallop producer.
-Luckily the scallops are in season in winter, and a local guide will explain the fascinating story of how scallops grow from a minute egg to the delicious scallop.
+Today you will visit the nearby fishing village of Toyoura, a premium scallop producer.
+Luckily the scallops are in season in winter, and a local guide will explain the fascinating story of how scallops grow from a minute egg to a delicious scallop.
 You will experience an auction as well as a quick cooking lesson while you are here.
 Of course, you will get to taste-test the scallops at lunch.

 Dropping at a local dairy farm for a quick ice cream stop before arriving and relaxing back at Lake Toya.

-Day 10: Hakodate
+Day 10: Mt Usu and Hakodate

 This morning you will go up to the top of Mt Usu by ropeway.
-Mt Usu is an active volcano and the 6-minutes ropeway ride will take you up close to the summit.
+Mt Usu is an active volcano and the 6-minute ropeway ride will take you up close to the summit.
 From the observation deck, you can enjoy panoramic views of Lake Toya and Showa Shinzan.
 Showa Shinzan is a lava dome created by the earth movements between 1943 and 1945.

 In the evening we head up Mount Hakodate.
-From the hill-side restaurant, there is a panoramic view of Hakodate all lit-up at night, considered one of the top three views in Japan.
+From the hillside restaurant, there is a panoramic view of Hakodate all lit up at night, considered one of the top three views in Japan.

 Day 11: Snow activities

-Today is all about playing in snow!
+Today is all about playing in the snow!
 You will head to a nearby snowfield from Hakodate and try snowshoe walking with great panoramic views at the top of a mountain.
 All the clothing and shoes are available for rent and it caters for every fitness level.
-In the afternoon you will continue playing with snowmobile and banana boat on snow.
+In the afternoon you will continue playing with the snowmobile and banana boat on the snow.

 Day 12: Hakodate

 The Hakodate Morning Market trades a wide array of seafood in a relatively casual environment and many small restaurants allow you to sample the local delicacies.
-On the guided tour of Hakodate, you will visit a number of historical sites such as Goryokaku Fort as well as Motomachi district.
-The Goryokaku Fort was built in five-sided star shape, designed by a samurai, Takeda Ayasaburo who was influenced by a French military engineer Vauban.
-The fort, in the center of Hakodate, was completed in 1864 as Japan's first Western-style fortification.
+On the guided tour of Hakodate, you will visit a number of historical sites such as Goryokaku Fort as well as the Motomachi district.
+The Goryokaku Fort was built in a five-sided star shape, designed by a samurai, Takeda Ayasaburo who was influenced by a French military engineer Vauban.
+The fort, in the centre of Hakodate, was completed in 1864 as Japan's first Western-style fortification.

 This evening you will gather together one last time for a farewell dinner.

-Day 13: Departure
+Day 13: Goodbye in Hakodate

 Note: The cost of transfer to your departure airport is not included in our Small Group Tours as we found many guests choose to stay in Japan a bit longer, however, we will be happy to arrange a transfer to your next destination.
 Please see our FAQ for more details.